simonneutert/simonneutert.github.io/src/_posts/2023/2023-06-25-pdf-png-preview.md

 ---
 layout: post
-title: "use minimagick convert pdf frontpage to png"
+title: "Use minimagick convert a pdf's frontpage to png"
 ---

 Use your majestic brain waves to figure out how where to get the pdf content from.
 Then refactor the code to your needs.
 This is just a snippet.